andrewasheridan/estimating_delays/README.md

 ## Usage
 In general:
- - Pass visibility data to one of the predictor objects
+ - Pass waterfall data to one of the predictor objects
  - Call its `predict` method:

 ```
 import estdel

-# pass complex visibilites to VratioDelay
+# pass complex waterfalls to VratioDelay
-predictor = estdel.VratioDelay(visibilities)
+predictor = estdel.VratioDelay(waterfalls)

 # call predict
 predictions = predictor.predict()
 ```

 `predictions` is a list of floats of the delays.
-If each visibility has `num_times` rows, then we can print the mean delay of each visibiliy like so:
+If each waterfall has `num_times` rows, then we can print the mean delay of each waterfall like so:

 ```
-# mean value for each visibility
+# mean value for each waterfall
-for i in range(num_visibilites):
+for i in range(num_waterfalls):
     mean_value = np.mean(predictions[i * num_times : (i + 1) * num_times])
     print("{:7.2f} ns".format(mean_value))
 ```